-As a closing note there are two requests we ask of everyone:
+As a closing note there are two requests we ask of everyone.

-First - get advice...
+First - get advice

-All employees, directors, and associates are required to review and sign off on this Code of Conduct during their onboarding process.
 Our Code of Conduct is an important part of becoming and sustaining the kind of organization we all want to be.
-If you have ANY questions about Code of Conduct issues PLEASE raise them with your manager or VP Regulatory & General Counsel.
+If you have ANY questions about Code of Conduct issues PLEASE raise them with your manager or the VP & General Counsel.
 Where appropriate such discussions will be held in confidence.

-...and finally...
+...and finally

-Every year all employees, directors, and associates will review the Code of Conduct and sign off on their obligations under it.
+Every year we will be asking all employees to complete a review of the Code of Conduct and their obligations under it.
 This action will affirm our commitment to these standards.